Unnao district: History

-Early
+Ancient

 Xuanzang, the Chinese pilgrim to India, stayed at Kannauj for 3 months in 636 AD.
 From here he journeyed a distance of about 26 km and reached the city of Nafotipokulo (Navadevakula) which stood on the eastern bank of Ganga.
 The city was about 5 km in circumference and had a Deva Temple, several Buddhist monasteries and Stupas.

 Navadevakula has been identified with Nawal, 18 miles southeast of Kannauj.

 After that period, this area's history is almost completely obscure, with only the traditions of the later Rajput families as a source.
 These traditions indicate that today's Unnao district was heavily divided between various groups: the Bhars are said to have ruled in the eastern part, while the central part was inhabited by a mix of tribes including the Lodhs, Lunias, Ahirs, Thatheras, Dhobis, and Kurmis.
 The mud forts of their rulers are still pointed out, but none of them ruled over a very large area.
 In the north, the rulers were the Rajpasis, whose capital was the city of Ramkot (now known as Bangarmau).
 Finally, the area around Safipur was supposedly ruled by Brahmin rajas (Shukla), with Safipur originally being called "Saipur" after one of them.